atulgosain/GithubExample/gitCrashCourse/Readme.md

 ```

 ## Push
-When we want to push our changes
+When we want to push our changes , just to push edited the file.

 ```
 mkdir /workspaces/tmp/new-project